feremabraz/server-ubuntu-22/README.md

 ## Development - Prerequisites

 - Node.js v22.4.1 or later
-- Ubuntu 22.04 or later with root access
+- Ubuntu 22.04 or later
+- Docker (recommended, for testing)

-## Development - Executable
+## Development - Executable & Packaging

-This script is designed to be packaged as a single executable application using Node.js v22.4.1 'Single executable applications' feature.
+This script is designed to be packaged as a single executable application using Node.js v22.4.1 'Single Executable Applications' (SEA) feature.
+The packaging is configured in `sea-config.json`.

 ### Usage Modes